 Both the surviving spouse and the children from a previous marriage can receive fair treatment and protection under the terms of your living trust.

-It Can Insure That Your Wishes Are Carried Out and Are Not Subject To Attack.
+It Can Ensure That Your Wishes Are Carried Out and Are Not Subject To Attack.

 It is generally accepted that living trusts are more difficult to contest than wills.
 This prevents disgruntled heirs from successfully attacking your estate plan.